 - Condom failure/unprotected sex with a person known to be HIV-infected

 - Unprotected sex with a person at increased risk for HIV (e.g., men who have sex with men, injection drug user, sex worker)

-Following such an exposure, a narrow window of opportunity exists to prevent HIV infection by starting antiviral medication.
-Immediate medical care must be sought to assess the risk, counsel, and start the preventive medication, when indicated.
-This should occur as soon as possible following the incident and generally no later than 72 hours post-exposure.
+A narrow window of opportunity exists to prevent HIV infection after exposure by starting antiviral medication.
+Immediate medical care must be sought to assess the risk, counsel, and start the preventive medication.
+This should occur as soon as possible and generally no later than 72 hours post-exposure.

-If such an exposure has happened to you, call University Health Services (UHS) at 608-265-5600 and request a same-day appointment.
-After UHS clinic hours you should seek care from an urgent care clinic or hospital emergency department.
-The cost of any treatment prescribed can be substantial and is not covered by your UHS student health fees.
-It is usually covered by medical insurance.
+If you’ve been exposed to HIV, call UHS for a same-day appointment.
+For after-hours emergency care, go to an urgent care clinic or hospital emergency department.
+The cost of any treatment prescribed is not covered by UHS student health fees but usually covered by medical insurance.